 Cara Nightingale – Vice President, Early Childhood

-Activism, advocacy, and leadership play a strong part in Cara’s vision for early childhood educators.
-She sees these elements as an essential part of the educator role, but believes more members need to recognise how they can exercise them broadly, as part of everyday practice.
+Activism, advocacy, and leadership play a strong part in Cara’s vision for Early Childhood educators.
+She sees these elements as an essential part of the educator role, and believes more members need to recognise how they can exercise them broadly, as part of everyday practice.

 Shane Wright – Deputy Vice President, TAFE and Adult Provision